-- 7.2.52 With reference to table 7.3c the results for the two Distington allocations (HDI1 and HDI2) are unviable.
-This is due to the relatively low sales prices that have been adopted for these two viability assessments as a result of the characteristics of the areas immediately surrounding the sites ie one is within and the other overlooked by former Local Authority Housing Estates.
-In addition HDI1 also has a low level of site coverage at 11,945 sq.ft per acre whilst HDI2 has significant TIS costs equivalent to £7,250 per dwelling. - 7.2.53 It is anticipated that the circumstances of HDI2 mean that any future development is more likely to be undertaken by a registered provider rather than being a speculative scheme undertaken by a housebuilder.
+- 7.2.52 With reference to table 7.3a the results for the two Distington allocations (HDI1 and HDI2) are unviable.
+This is due to the relatively low sales prices that have been adopted for these two viability assessments.
+Lower sales prices are adopted as a result of the characteristics of the areas immediately surrounding the two sites ie one is within and the other overlooked by former Local Authority Housing Estates.
+HDI1 also has a low level of site coverage at 11,945 sq.ft per acre whilst HDI2 has significant TIS costs equivalent to £7,423 per dwelling. - 7.2.53 It is anticipated that the circumstances of HDI2 mean that any future development is more likely to be undertaken by a registered provider rather than being a speculative scheme undertaken by a traditional housebuilder.
 It may be delivered as a result of Local Authority intervention.